-Stationery, Equipment and Textbooks - While the School provides most stationery and equipment, parents will be required to purchase additional specialist items.
-All students in Years 7 to 12 borrow their textbooks from the School.
-Lost or vandalised books will be replaced at full cost to the student.
-Liquid paper, Artline markers and metal rulers are not permitted at school.
+While the School provides most stationery and equipment, parents will be required to purchase additional specialist items.
+Students in Years 7 to 12 will be issued texts/textbooks applicable to some of their subjects.
+Lost or vandalised texts/textbooks will be replaced at full cost to the student.

 Sickness or First Aid

-Every year medical forms are sent home for parents to update.
-It is important that these are completed correctly and returned for the School to assist your child in the best possible way.
+Medical Details are to be updated regularly and as changes on Parent Lounge.
+It is important that this is correct for the School to assist your child in the best possible way.
 Children hurt or feeling ill should report to, or are sent by the class teacher, or teacher on duty to the School Sister where first aid is administered.
 Parents will be contacted should a child be very ill or if injuries require medical attention.
 The School has a procedure for all excursions and out of school activities should a child be injured or become ill.
-It is vital that medical details held by the School are current and that parents let the School know of any changes to phone numbers and emergency contacts.
+It is vital that medical details held by the School are current and that parents update in Parent Lounge any changes to phone numbers and emergency contacts.
 Emergency contacts should be people other than parents who would be available to collect a sick child if parents, who are always contacted first, are not able to be reached (e.g. grandparents, aunt, friend).

 Medication - All prescribed medication that needs to be taken during school hours, should be left with the School Sister to be administered as prescribed.

-Note: It is most important that the school is notified in writing of any changes to details on a student’s medical form, especially medical conditions, medication dosage and any change in contact phone numbers and the like.
-Medical information is updated every year.
-Parent’s prompt response to such updates is greatly appreciated.
+Note: It is most important that the school is notified through Parent Lounge of any changes to details on a student’s medical details, especially medical conditions, medication dosage and any change in contact phone numbers and the like.
+Medical information should be updated regularly and parent’s prompt response to such updates is greatly appreciated.

 Bus and Train Travel